Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

 Typical consensus algorithms make progress when any majority of their servers is available; for example, a cluster of 5 servers can continue to operate even if 2 servers fail.
 If more servers fail, they stop making progress (but will never return an incorrect result).

 A distributed algorithm has two properties:

 - safety properties say that nothing bad will ever happen.
   It is the generalization of partial correctness for sequential programs.
   For example, the property of never returning an inconsistent value is a safety property, as is never electing two leaders at the same time.
 - liveness properties say that something good will eventually happen.
   It is the generalization of termination.
   For example, saying that a system will eventually return a result to every API call is a liveness property, as is guaranteeing that a write to disk always eventually completes.

-The default versions of Dynamo, Cassandra, and Riak are PA/EL systems: if a partition occurs, they give up consistency for availability, and under normal operation they give up consistency for lower latency.

 ## Failure